AdamKong/spark-oauth-sample/README.md

 To get started you will first need to have Node.js installed.
 Going to [node.js](https://nodejs.org/), it will automatically detect your OS and offer the download link.
 After you get the installer, just double click it and follow the "next step" to complete the installation.
 For Linux OS, it provides [Linux Binaries (.tar.gz)](https://nodejs.org/en/download/) in both 32-bit and 64-bit.
 Download the .gz file to your machine and uncompress it, configure the PATH, then you can use it.

-To install this sample to your local machine, you can either use NPM (Node Package Manager), just do:
+To install this sample to your local machine, you can either use NPM (Node Package Manager):

 <pre>
-~$ npm install Spark-OAuth-Sample (coming soon)
+~$ npm install Spark-OAuth-Sample
 </pre>

-or just download it from [here](https://github.com/tropo/tropo-webapi-node/archive/master.zip), then uncompress and place it into your project folder.
+or download it from [here](https://github.com/tropo/tropo-webapi-node/archive/master.zip), then uncompress and place it into your project folder.

 Configuration